Ukraine crisis: Timeline

 Late November: Protests gather pace, as 100,000 people attend a demonstration in Kiev, the largest in Ukraine since the Orange Revolution.
 Police launch first raid on protesters, arresting 35.
 Images of injured demonstrators raise international profile of the protests.

-February: Viktor Yanukovych is declared winner in presidential election, judged free and fair by observers.
-His main rival, Prime Minister Yulia Tymoshenko, is arrested for abuse of powers and eventually jailed in October 2011.
+February: Viktor Yanukovych is declared the winner in a presidential election judged free and fair by observers.
+His main rival, Prime Minister Yulia Tymoshenko, is arrested for abuse of powers and eventually jailed in October 2011.2004

 December: Opposition candidate Viktor Yushchenko tops poll in election re-run.
 Rival candidate Viktor Yanukovych challenges result but resigns as prime minister.